Subject (Course): International Trade and Doing Business in Namibia - Windhoek:

 - To develop a business plan for the Namibian Market

-Sample of the subject - Doing Business in Namibia:
+Sample of the subject - Foreign Trade and Doing Business in Namibia:

 Subject Description (Doing Business in Namibia).